Ever wondered whether inline validation can improve the conversion of your web forms?

 The simplest way to think about inline validation is that it happens as the user goes, delivering feedback as soon as a mistake is made, rather than in a group at the point where a user tries to submit the form.

-Without inlinne validation in place, a user can make their way through a form, making errors aplenty without realising until they try to submit a form:
+Without inline validation as part of your form design, a user can make their way through a form, making errors aplenty without realising until they try to submit a form:

 Now over a decade old, this classic List Apart article by Luke W was a major influence on people’s attitudes towards inline validation.
 In the study conducted, they found that when completing a form with inline validation, participants saw